 3. Finish with 10-15 minutes (or at least 1 mile) cool-down.

 Tempo Workout #4

-This workout is similar to the sustained or traditional tempo mentioned above except in this run is called a lactate clearance run.
+Similar to the sustained or traditional tempo mentioned above except in this run is called a lactate clearance run.
 Technically it’s a anaerobic threshold run.

-During your sustained tempo runs insert a 30-60 second surge at about 5k pace every 5-8 minutes.
+The way to accomplish this is during your sustained tempo runs insert a 30-60 second surge at about 5k pace every 5-8 minutes.
 The surge will bring on more lactate into the blood stream.
 When you slow back into your tempo pace, your body will then have a chance to clear that lactate, even as you maintain tempo pace.

 It’s a tough workout again, but it will train your body to process lactate more efficiently, which ultimately makes your lactate threshold pace slightly faster.

-As you can see, Tempo runs are an excellent way for runners of all levels to work on building their speed and strength.
+Tempo runs are an excellent way for runners of all levels to work on building their speed and strength.